michauhl/RBPBench/README.md

 (input sites via `--in`, control sites via `--ctrl-in`).
 For each genomic site the average conservation score is taken (i.e., by averaging over all single position scores), and the distributions of the two sets are compared using the Wilcoxon rank-sum test.
-A low p-value indicates that input sites have significantly higher conservation scores (effect sizes are provided as well in the HTML report).
+A low p-value indicates that input sites have significantly higher conservation scores, and two effect sizes (explained [here](#input-region-score-motif-enrichment-statistics)) for interpretating the p-values are provided as well.
 This mode can thus be used e.g. to compare different sets of motif hit regions, or sets from different peak callers.
 An HTML report is produced to summarize and visually inspect the results.